louisameline/observe_evented/README.md

 `options.multipleObservers` See the dedicated "Create multiple observers on a same object/array" section below.
 Default: `false`.

 `options.shim` Should you wish to use a shim that does not directly extend Object and Array prototype, you may provide an adapter for it via this option.
-You must provide an object that has `Array` and `Object` properties which will expose `observe`, `unobserve`, `deliverChangeRecords` and `getNotifier` methods.
+You must provide an object that has `Array` and `Object` properties which will expose `observe`, `unobserve` and `deliverChangeRecords` methods.

 `options.output.batchOnly` If you prefer to work on batched events (see the section below) and do not need them to be triggered individually, set this option to `true`.
 Only the `batch` and `rawBatch` events will then be triggered.
 Default: `false`.